 Any form of Reconstructive Surgery is complex and carries risks.
 However, to compound these risks, the skin and tissue quality of many of these patients is often poor, which increases the potential for issues such as poor wound healing.
 This leads to a higher risk of wounds breaking down with skin and tissue loss.
 Therefore, there is a high risk of further surgery being required in the postoperative stage to address these issues.
 Higher-risk patients must accept the possibility of experiencing wound healing issues that will warrant further surgeries and downtime.

-Overall, the surgery required to address the issues experienced by patients who have undergone massive weight loss is Total-Body Reconstruction Surgery.
-For a surgeon to succeed at this type of surgery, they must appreciate anatomy and ‘normal’ aesthetics.
+Overall, the surgery required to address the issues experienced by patients who have undergone massive weight loss is Total-Body Reconstructive Surgery.

 We understand that your first consultation can be both exciting and daunting – it is natural to experience a combination of anxiousness, uncertainty and eagerness.